steverabino/paypal_ipn_delivery/README.md

 - Set the PayPal e-mail address to a test seller account set up on http://sandbox.paypal.com
 - Make a payment from your site hosted locally, through PayPal's sandbox, using a test buyer account, and you'll be returned back to your local site

-However, the order will remain at a "Pending state", as PayPal cannot send an Instant Payment Notification (IPN message) back to your site unless it is set up on a publically available server.
+However, the order will remain at a "Pending" state, as PayPal cannot send an Instant Payment Notification (IPN message) back to your site unless it is set up on a publically available server.
 This tool allows your localhost to fake that IPN message to your locally hosted IPN receiver, and thus, the payment will be marked as complete.

 ###How to use it
 1. Make the test payment through PayPal's sandbox - your order should be in a "Pending" state